Polish anti-religious campaign: Edward Gierek's decade in office (1970–1981)

-Beginning in the early 1970s the Church moved from a defensive stance to a more aggressive stance in speaking in defence of human rights.
-In 1970, Edward Gierek became the new leader of Poland, and he embarked on more relaxed policies with regard to anti-religious activity than his predecessors had.
-He established a personal working relationship with Stefan Wyszyński, authorized the building of new Churches and the resumption of instruction for priests in seminaries.
-In October 1977, he became the first Polish Communist leader to go to the Vatican and meet the pope (then Paul VI).
+Beginning in the early 1970s, the Church shifted stances from defensive to more aggressive when speaking in defense of human rights.
+In 1970, Edward Gierek became the new leader of Poland, and he initiated more relaxed policies on antireligious activity than his predecessors had.
+He established a personal working relationship with Stefan Wyszyński, and he authorized the construction of new churches and the resumption of instruction for priests in seminaries.
+In October 1977, he became the first Polish communist leader to travel to the Vatican and meet the pope (then Paul VI).

-The security apparatus in Poland, as in other Communist nations, recruited members of the clergy.
-The security service used blackmail, psychological manipulation and a variety of material rewards (e.g. needed medicines for ill relatives) in order to secure the cooperation of clergy.
-In a reversal, the security service and Polish government had also members in its ranks who were secretly providing beneficial information to the Church.
-Catholic youth were also forced to enroll in Communist Youth organizations.
-Unlike in the Communist Party of the Soviet Union (which was staunchly atheist), believers formed the majority of the membership of the Polish United Workers' Party, wherein almost 50% of party members practiced their faith at church (statistic from 1980).
+The security apparatus in Poland, as in other communist nations, recruited members of the clergy.
+The security service used blackmail, psychological manipulation, and a variety of material rewards (e.g., medicines needed for ill relatives) to secure the clergy's cooperation.
+Conversely, the security service and the Polish government had members who secretly provided beneficial information to the Church.
+In addition, Catholic youth were forced to enroll in Communist Youth organizations.
+In contrast to the Communist Party of the Soviet Union, which was staunchly atheist, believers made up the majority of the Polish United Workers' Party membership, with almost 50% of party members practicing their faith at church (as of 1980).

-The state encouraged the migration from rural areas towards cities, partly as an attempt to weaken the Church's influence.
-School curricula was modified to include more Marxist-Leninist ideas, new superintendents sympathetic to the party were appointed and later afternoon classes were created to hinder children from going to receive religious instruction.
-The state came to increasingly change it approach to gender relations (earlier used to strike the Church with) in the later decades when woman's role in the family became more strongly emphasized in official propaganda and legislative measures were introduced to make it harder for women to find employment.
+The state encouraged migration from rural areas to cities, partly in an attempt to weaken the Church's influence.
+School curricula were modified to include more Marxist-Leninist ideas; new superintendents sympathetic to the party were appointed; and classes were created for later in the afternoon to hinder children from receiving religious instruction afterward.
+The state increasingly changed its approach to gender relations (earlier used to attack the Church) in later decades; the role of women in the family was more strongly emphasized in official propaganda, and legislative measures were introduced to make it harder for women to find employment.

-Atheism never became widely accepted in Poland (as it had been in the USSR), and vast numbers of Poles continued to believe and even to attend Mass.
-Religious indifference became more common than atheism, but never achieved numbers larger than a small minority.
-However, at the same time, among believing Catholics, Catholic moral beliefs were eroded, with increasing numbers of people not accepting Church teaching on abortion or matrimonial/familial relations, and many Catholic Christians began thinking of morality being independent from religion as well as rejected the clergy's authority to issues directions regarding conscience.
+Atheism was never widely accepted in Poland (as it had been in the USSR); large numbers of Poles continued to believe and even to attend Mass.
+Religious indifference became more common than atheism, but it never achieved numbers larger than a small minority.
+At the same time, however, Catholic moral beliefs were eroded among believers, with increasing numbers of people rejecting Church teaching on abortion or matrimonial/familial relations.
+Many Catholics began thinking of morality as independent of religion, while rejecting the clergy's authority to issue direction about conscience.